recallfuture/furaffinity-api/README.md

 ### WatchingList(id: string)

-Get all watching authors of an author:
+Get all watching authors of an author(can't get avatar):

 ```js
 import { WatchingList } from "furaffinity-api";